turbot/steampipe-mod-azure-insights/dashboards/keyvault/docs/key_vault_key_report_age.md

 This report answers the following questions:

 - How old are my key vault keys?
-- What expiry state are they in?
+- When will my key expire?